niviso/Polish-ndelser/README.md

 # Polishändelser
-A react native app using the Swedish police open api The app is 100% in Swedish also, besides well this readme.
+A react native app using the Swedish police open api<br>
+The app is 100% in Swedish also, besides well this readme.

 ## CREDITS